degaart/scalable-font2/docs/sfn_format.md

 |      5 |      1 | advance y                                         |

 Bits in attributes:
-- o is the x overlap (up to 63, that's 1/4th of total width).
+- o is the x overlap in pixels (up to 63, that's 1/4th of total width).
 Has to be subtracted from pen_x before draw.
 - f encodes large fragment descriptor: 0 = 5 bytes, 1 = 6 bytes.
-- 0 most significant bit must be zero.
+- 0 most significant bit must be zero (this is what makes it a "glyph defined" record).

 If advance x is zero and y is non-zero, then the character direction is vertical up-to-down.